magezil/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * Prints the value of the first argument or `No argument` if none passed

 ### 4-concat.js
-* Create a sentence by concatentating two arguments with ' is ' in between
+* Create a sentence by concatentating two arguments with ` is ` in between

 ### 5-to_integer.js
-* Print argument as an integer or 'Not a number' if cannot be converted
+* Print argument as an integer or `Not a number` if cannot be converted

 ### 6-multi_languages_loop.js
 * Print the following three lines using an array of strings and a loop